This set of C Multiple Choice Questions & Answers (MCQs) focuses on “Static vs Dynamic Memory Allocation”.

 d) Polynomial evaluation

 Explanation: When we try to implement binary search using linked list, the traversal steps per element increases in order to find the middle element.
 Thus, this process is slow and inefficient.
-This process is much faster using an array, hence it is preferable to use array for the implementation of binary search.
+This process is much faster using an array, hence it is preferable to use an array for the implementation of binary search.

 10. The advantage of using linked lists over arrays is that ________